stereomatchingkiss/blogCodes2/ANPR2/readme.txt

 3 : The shape of the license plates is close to rectangle 4 : This algorithm is design for the standard license plate of Croatia, do not work for non-standard license plate

+Limitations

+1 : Cannot localize every license plate
+2 : Localized license plate may not crop perfectly
+3 : The accuracy of OCR are limited, I guess it is because the characters are lack of training sample only 18 characters for each category